roblib/islandora_pydio_bridge/README.md

 Allows Pydio users to ingest directly into Islandora from within the Pydio application.

-Based off of work by [Simon Fraser University](https://github.com/axfelix/sfudora)
+Based on work done by [Simon Fraser University](https://github.com/axfelix/sfudora) This fork of the module removes reference to "Ajaxplorer", replaces them with "Pydio".
+Replaces references to "Simon Fraser University" with "Islandora Pydio Bridge" and replaces "sfudora" with "islandora_pydio_bridge".
+This was done in an attempt to make it more generic and usable at other institutions.

 ## Requirements